tenstorrent/SweRV-ISS/README.md

     }

 ###  reset_vec
-Defines the PC value after reset
+Defines the program counter (PC) value after reset.
+The ELF file entry point will supersede the reset_vec value unless --raw is used.
+The value of the --startpc option will supersede both the reset_vec and the ELF file entry point.
+In interactive mode, a reset command will change the program counter to the value of reset_vec.

 ###  nmi_vec
 Defines the PC address after a non-maskable-interrupt.